Weed Spraying: Guidance

 Our herbicide policy

-The glyphosate herbicide applied is currently ‘Nomix Duplex’ MAPP18350 and in some locations Belchim Crop Protection - Chikara Bayer Round up Provantage.
-Herbicides are used within strict guidelines and only when weather conditions are suitable for application.
-It may be applied by a technician utilising a knapsack sprayer or, along main roads where application on foot may not be appropriate a quad bike.
 In some circumstances a glyphosate based herbicide may also be used to treat existing vegetation prior to replanting an area with wildflower seed.
 In these circumstances a knapsack or tractor mounted sprayer may be used.

-The programme of weed spraying is assisted by the street cleaning schedule, where mechanical sweeping supports manual cleansing throughout the City and ‘deep cleans’ in streets where access is difficult due to parked vehicles.
+The programme of herbicide spraying is assisted by the street cleaning schedule, where mechanical sweeping supports manual cleansing throughout the City and ‘deep cleans’ in streets where access is difficult due to parked vehicles.

 Responsibility